CarterLi/vue-component-base/README.md

   @Inreactive // It's not reactive, useful for constant values readonly MY_CONSTANT = 'some constants';

+  setup(props: Record<string, any>, ctx: SetupContext) {} // setup function, you cannot use this in it

   mounted() {} // Lifecycle hook with intellisense